apache/directory-fortress-core/README-LOAD-TESTING.md

 mvn verify -Ploadtest -Dtype=ftCheckUser -Dqualifier=A1 -Dverify=true -Dsize=20 -Dperm=jmeterobject.oper
 ```

-This test performs createSession on users.
+This test performs createSession and optionally checkAccess on users.
 It uses runtime arguments to define behavior:
  - size=20                  <-- defines the number of users in the test set
  - perm=jmeterobject.oper   <-- this is an optional property, will perform permission checks if set